knutkirkhorn/btc-value/README.md

 Type: `string`<br>
 Default: `USD`

 Returns the current Bitcoin value in a different currency than `USD`.
-Returns an `integer`.
 All valid currency codes are stored in the [currencies.json](currencies.json) file.

 ### btcValue.getPercentageChangeLastHour()
 Return the percentage change of BTC the last hour.